fijianfugufish/9Z/how to play.md

   The bottom right block is either green or red.
 This displays the danger level - green is safe, red is dangerous.
 The border of the screen will sometimes flash.
 This displays when a wave starts or ends - green is the wave ending, red is the wave starting.

   Click the white square in the top left to exit the game.

+## other

+- When you die, the amount of green pixels will display the waves you beat.

 ## blocks
 - Mountain